matheuspoleza/chat-project/README.md

 # Voiceflow Interview Frontend Project 💬

+# Presentation

 # Decisions

 - Redux: Nothing too much concept here.
-We could do it with useReducer and context API as well, whatever because of timing and mainly because boilerplate redux toolkit helped me to setup it.
-Besides that for caching I'm using the redux persistor that already satisfies the business requirement without too much effort.
+We could do it with reducer and context API as well, whatever because of timing and mainly because the boilerplate redux toolkit helped me to set up it.
+Besides that redux-toolkit uses Immer that help us creating a proxy object for store reducer, so we can code mutable code but it'll be immutable behind the scenes.

+- Caching: For caching I'm using the redux persistor that already satisfies the business requirement without too much effort.

 - Custom hooks: I created custom hooks to abstract data fetching.
-The idea it's to hide the logic how to get this data from the screens/components.
+The idea's to hide the logic of how to get this data from the screens/components.

 - Tests: I couldn't make time to test everything, so I covered more integrations tests inside the screens.
-With integrations tests like this we can cover more behaviors.
+With integrations tests like this, we can cover more behaviors.

-# To do

-- [x] Terminar testes do dashboard
-- [] Espaçamento create new user
-- [] Criar loom vídeo para readme
-- [] Terminar de escrever o readme